-Our summer worship schedule begins June 17.
-Worship will be held weekly at 9:30 am through September 2.
+Summer Worship will be held weekly at 9:30 am through September 2.
 Following worship each week, a time of discussion will be held in an informal forum session based on prompts garnered from the day’s scripture.
+Summer Conversation will gather in the Chancel.

 Pastor Patricia A. Davenport was elected the next Bishop of the Southeastern Pennsylvania Synod of the Evangelical Lutheran Church in America Saturday, May 5, at Franconia Mennonite Church.
 Pastor Davenport is the first African-descent woman to be elected a bishop in the Evangelical Lutheran Church in America.